Immunotherapy: Suppression immunotherapies

 Immune suppression dampens an abnormal immune response in autoimmune diseases or reduces a normal immune response to prevent rejection of transplanted organs or cells.

 Immunosuppressive drugs

-Immunosuppressive drugs help manage organ transplantation and autoimmune disease.
+Immunosuppressive drugs can be used to control the immune system with organ transplantation and with autoimmune disease.
 Immune responses depend on lymphocyte proliferation.
-Cytostatic drugs are immunosuppressive.
-Glucocorticoids are somewhat more specific inhibitors of lymphocyte activation, whereas inhibitors of immunophilins more specifically target T lymphocyte activation.
-Immunosuppressive antibodies target steps in the immune response.
-Other drugs modulate immune responses and can be used to induce immune regulation.
-It has been observed in a preclinical trial that regulation of the immune system by small immunosuppressive molecules such as Vitamin D, Dexamethasone, and Curcumin administered under a low-dose regimen and subcutaneously, could be helpful in preventing or treating chronic inflammation.
+Lymphocyte proliferation is the multiplication of lymphocyte cells used to fight and remember foreign invaders.
+Cytostatic drugs are a type of immunosuppressive drug that aids in slowing down the growth of rapidly dividing cells.
+Another example of an immunosuppressive drug is Glucocorticoids which are more specific inhibitors of lymphocyte activation.
+Glucocorticoids work by emulating actions of natural actions of the body's adrenal glands to help suppress the immune system, which is helpful with autoimmune diseases.
+Alternatively, inhibitors of immunophilins more specifically target T lymphocyte activation, the process by which T-lymphocytes stimulate and begin to respond to a specific antigen, There is also Immunosuppressive antibodies which target steps in the immune response to prevent the body from attacking its tissues, which is a problem with autoimmune diseases, There are various other drugs that modulate immune responses and can be used to induce immune regulation.
+It was observed in a preclinical trial that regulation of the immune system by small immunosuppressive molecules such as vitamin D, dexamethasone, and curcumin could be helpful in preventing or treating chronic inflation.
+Given that the molecules are administered under a low-dose regimen and subcutaneously.
+A study provides a promising preclinical demonstration of the effectiveness and ease of preparation of Valrubicin-loaded immunoliposomes (Val-ILs) as a novel nanoparticle technology to target immunosuppressive cells.
+Val-ILs have the potential to be used as a precise and effective therapy based on targeted vesicle-mediated cell death of immunosuppressive cells.

 Immune tolerance

 The body naturally does not launch an immune system attack on its own tissues.
 Models generally identify CD4+ T-cells at the centre of the autoimmune response.
 Loss of T-cell tolerance then unleashes B-cells and other immune effector cells on to the target tissue.
 The ideal tolerogenic therapy would target the specific T-cell clones co-ordinating the autoimmune attack.

 Immune tolerance therapies seek to reset the immune system so that the body stops mistakenly attacking its own organs or cells in autoimmune disease or accepts foreign tissue in organ transplantation.
 A recent therapeutic approach is the infusion of regulatory immune cells into transplant recipients.
 The transfer of regulatory immune cells has the potential to inhibit the activity of effector.

 Creating immune tolerance reduces or eliminates the need for lifelong immunosuppression and attendant side effects.
 It has been tested on transplantations, rheumatoid arthritis, type 1 diabetes and other autoimmune disorders.